bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 compiling,linking and packaging the code into a usable or executable form._

 In iOS development, Apple encapsulates build systems inside of Xcode.
 Xcode is the IDE _and build system_.
 For many developers, Xcode just works.
-Most iOS developers don't need to worry about the implementation of C++, Swift, and Objective-C, compilers or how those compilers are invoked.
+To have a good experience, most developers don't need to worry about the implementation of C++, Swift, Objective-C, compilers, or how those compilers are invoked

 When the build size grows, developer experience drops off.
 Having the ability to optimizing the build system can significantly improve the developer experience.
 Tasks like indexing, or making a change that adds or removes a file due to a manually managed project can get out of hand.
 Bazel makes it easy to manage build configuration in a way that results are functional and reproducible.
 In addition to producing an iOS application, Bazel makes it easy to automate many other kinds tasks for example, code generating a thrift schema, generating an Xcode project, and pushing a docker container.

 Compared to other mainstream build systems out there, Bazel is very strict about inputs which makes it reproducible.
 In 2018, Microsoft came out with a paper that